bmacer/coding-notes/solidity.md

 - also use web3 to construct and deploy Contract, passing in interface (.abi)
 - .deploy it with the data: bytecode (.evm.bytecode.object)
 - .send from account and with 3m gas
+- be sure to save to variable then console.log the address (.options.address)